CalderWStudent/3-2-Exercises/README.md

 - Shorthand operators like ```+=``` and ```/=``` to perform math on variables in a more concise way.
 - Increment/decrement operators like ```++```, and the difference between placing them before or after a variable.
 - Getting the correct result when performing math on ints and doubles.
-- Using parentheses to dictate the order of operation in math equations.
+- Using parentheses and order of operation in math equations.
 - Adding parameters to a method and returning a value.